The number of fundamental constants from a spacetime-based perspective: Introduction

-{\it We emphasize that by being a {\em single-answer question}, the issue above pertains indeed to the domain of physics.} Moreover, this is endorsed by modern metrology since, after the 2019 revision, each basic unit of SI was defined by fixing the exact number of one constant of nature~\cite{ICWM19}.
-Were all the SI basic units necessary to express the physical observables, the answer to the aforementioned question would be seven but we know that this is not the case: the SI serves multiple communities and is guided by functionality instead of economy.
+Indeed, the connection between the ``number of dimensionful fundamental constants'' and the ``number of fundamental units'' is endorsed by modern metrology since, after the 2019 revision, each basic {\it unit} of the International System~(SI) was defined by fixing the exact value of one {\it constant} of nature~\citep{ICWM19}.
+Were all the SI basic units necessary to express the physical observables, the answer to the number of the fundamental constant (in DOV's sense) would be seven (one fundamental constant for each unit), although we know that this is not the case: the SI serves multiple communities and is guided by functionality instead of economy.

+Hence, let us combine (i)~DOV's identification of the ``number of dimensionful fundamental constants'' with the ``number of fundamental units'' and (ii)~Duff's suggestion of sticking with an operational definition, and pose the following question to be answered in order to resolve the contention: 0.5 truecm

+0.5 truecm We take as an “apparatus” any device that fixes the “units” needed to express the observables.
+For example, the (i) “International Prototype of the Meter" (IPM), and the “International Prototype of the Second" (IPS) [associated with 9,192,631,770 periods of the radiation corresponding to the transition between two hyperfine levels of the ground state of the cesium-133 atom] are scales or units fixed by bona fide rulers and clocks (apparatuses), respectively.
+(The specifications clocks and rulers must satisfy to be eligible as bona fide apparatuses are presented in Sec.~\ref{spacetimes}.) {\em The existence of bona fide apparatuses is not an option since they are demanded to make sense of the underlying spacetimes themselves.} This central observation was overlooked in the past, leading to most confusion.

+We emphasize that being an {\em one-answer question}, the query above pertains to the domain of physics.
+Okun argues that the answer for the boxed question above is 3 (associated with the usual 3 MKS units), Veneziano favors 2 (associated with the units of a standard ruler and clock), and Duff does not fix any upper bound for the number of standards, contenting himself with choosing different standards depending on the occasion.

-Our strategy to answer the question above is to start from the spacetimes (whether relativistic or not), over which all other theories are built.
+Our strategy to answer the question above is to start from the spacetime concept (whether relativistic or not), over which all other theories are built.
 To construct a spacetime, some apparatuses are required.
 Minkowski and other relativistic spacetimes only demand the existence of bona fide clocks, while Galilei spacetime also needs rulers.
-The units fixed by these apparatuses account for expressing spacetime observables, posing a lower bound for the number of dimensional units.
-Interestingly, we show that these units are also sufficient to express the entire set of observables of the physical laws constructed in the corresponding spacetimes.
-As a result, we will show that the number of fundamental constants equals two in Galilei spacetime and one in relativistic spacetimes.
+The units fixed by these apparatuses account for expressing spacetime observables, posing a lower bound for the number of dimensional units. {\em Interestingly, we show that these units are also sufficient to express the entire set of observables of the physical laws constructed in the corresponding spacetimes.
+As a result, the number of fundamental constants (in DOV's sense) equals two in Galilei spacetime and one in relativistic spacetimes. }